midlantica/LovelyBunchOfCoconuts/content/quotes/The-life-of-man-is-of-no-greater-duration-than.md

 ---
-title: "The life of man is of no greater duration than the breath of his nostrils"
+title: 'The life of man is of no greater duration than the breath of his nostrils'
 ---

 ## "The life of man is of no greater duration than the breath of his nostrils."